Development Cost Charges (DCCs) Update for Parks

 (I had trouble submitting this yesterday...)
 1. Definitely MAINTAIN the target of 2.3 hectares/1,000 population for active recreation purposes.
 4 hectares/1,000 population is too much (a 43% increase!), and the regular upkeep of those parks will ultimately create a tax burden on local residents.
 2. Yes, increase the DCC rates.
 Anyone developing property in Lake Country is making money for themselves when they sell their properties.
 Once they do, they leave the area, and the needs of those new buyers then have to be accommodated by the District and other tax payers in perpetuity going forward.
 There should definitely be an adequate and proportionate one-time fee to help cover the cost of those new, ongoing needs.
 3. Why do we need to keep attracting developers to this area?
 While recognizing that SOME local growth is desirable and inevitable, 20+ years of 3.1% growth does not seem like a practical or desirable goal.
 If it happens, it will increase the current population by 79% in that period, and make this small region feel "fully inhabited” long before 2036.
 Consider the ever-increasing load on our entire infrastructure, not just our parks.
 One of the best features of Lake Country is that it's NOT clogged and congested.
 Residents want it to stay that way.
 We have a quiet, peaceful quality of life here now and already attract plenty of visitors from other local areas and parts of the country.
 Overdevelopment will destroy the reasons people move here in the first place.
 Please don’t ruin it by allowing rampant development to happen merely to keep increasing the tax base.
 Lake Country does not need or want to become a “thriving metropolis."
 Leave that for Kelowna, where we can all just visit, instead.
 4. At the same time, does it even make sense to assume that this level of continuous growth is even possible for the next 20 years?
 The world population is aging faster than it’s growing.
 More elderly people are on fixed incomes in retirement.
 Developers facing higher DCC costs will pass their increased costs onto new buyers.
 So, home values will keep rising potentially becoming prohibitive for older people on fixed incomes, or for the young families you’re trying to attract here.
 Don’t let Lake Country become an exclusive, unaffordable enclave, with too many ugly, expensive, high density, condo developments!
 5. Do we really need more parks?
 What about funding other local amenities and resources like a public indoor/outdoor pool, medical clinics, or a modern, full-service recycling depot?
 6. Finally, PLEASE DO NOT EVER use DCC funds to build any more ugly, so-called “improvements” like the screen-less “gazebo” in Beasley Park that isn’t big enough for more than 3 people to sit under.
 What is it even doing there except to serve as some kind of public monument to a few wealthy people who wanted their neighbours to know how special they are?
 This gazebo is a true eyesore, and serves no useful function.
 I am dismayed by having to look at it every day, and angry that beautiful public park property (and tax dollars?) were wasted to build such a ridiculous, frivolous and non-functional structure.
 District officials, do not allow our IRREPLACEABLE green spaces to be cluttered by such ugliness, forever, just to create a one-time, temporary jobs, or to do a personal favour for your friends.
 I hope the stupid thing gets hit by lightening and burns to the ground.

 S.H.
-Miga asked about 3 years ago
+Miga asked almost 4 years ago

 thank you for your comments - they will be passed on for consideration by Council.